openhab/org.openhab.binding.zwave/doc/benext/p1dongle_0_0.md

 ![P1-dongle product image](https://www.cd-jackson.com/zwave_device_uploads/340/340_default.png)

+The P1-dongle supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 The P1-dongle sends smart meter data wirelessly to your controller, helping you get insight of your consumption and things like the overall yield of your solar panels.
 The P1-dongle can connect to smart meters that support DSMR (Dutch Smart Meter Reader Protocol) eg. all smart meters with a P1-connector.